tieuh1/desktop-tutorial/README.md

 2.2 Social Connection

 ## Report
-DA 401 Final Report.pdf is the research paper for this study
+DA 401 Final Report.pdf is the research paper for this study.